GermanCoding/FritzLED/README.md

 # Usage
 `java -jar <jarfile> <on/off> <domain> [username] <password>`

-[username] is optional, the default configuration only uses a password.
+[username] is optional, older Fritz!OS default is to only use a password.

+<mark>On newer Fritz!OS versions, usernames are mandatory.
+Even the "password only" option now uses a (hidden) user.
+If you're running Fritz!OS 7.25 or higher, login into your Fritz!Box and check System -> Fritz!Box users.
+This will show the username ("fritzXXXX", where X are digits) you need for login.</mark>

 If the web interface doesn't have a password set, any <password> given here will be valid.